Compensation for Pain After a Car Accident

 Proving your pain to the insurance company and getting the compensation you deserve, however, is difficult.
 We can help.
 Clancy & Diaz, LLP is a Bay Area law firm with a reputation for getting our clients justice and substantial compensation.
 We get meaningful results because we go the distance for our clients.

 If you were injured in a crash in the Walnut Creek and Antioch area, contact us for a free case consultation.
 In the meantime, here is some information about car accident injury pain and compensation in California.

 Between the blunt force of the initial impact of a crash and the erratic and violent movements of the smashed vehicle, car accidents can cause a variety of painful injuries.
 Even if you are wearing your seatbelt, the extreme force can still cause your body to become unstable, resulting in dislocation, muscle tears, and fractures, among other injuries.
 Some people hit their heads against windshields or windows or are jolted forward into the steering wheel.
 If there are loose objects in the vehicle, projectiles may also cause painful puncture wounds and lacerations.

 Car crashes can cause pain in any part of the body, including but not limited to:

 - Leg pain.

 - Neck pain.

 Pain from a car accident can be immediate, but just because you feel fine in the immediate aftermath doesn’t mean you’re in the clear.
 Delayed pain after a car accident can emerge over the next few hours, days, weeks, or longer.
 For instance, whiplash may not be noticeable for some time.
 Unfortunately, the insurance company may take advantage of this delay to question your claim.
 An experienced attorney can push back.

 Pain isn’t just physical.
-Emotional distress, anxiety, and depression after a car accident are also serious consequences that must be considered when calculating settlements and verdicts.
+Emotional distress, anxiety, depression, and general pain and suffering after a car accident are also serious consequences that must be considered when calculating settlements and verdicts.